-NOTICE OF PUBLIC HEARING BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRANCISCO LAND USE AND TRANSPORTATION COMMITTEE MONDAY, OCTOBER 16, 2017 - 1:30 PM CITY HALL, LEGISLATIVE CHAMBER, ROOM 250 1 DR. CARLTON B. GOODLETT PLACE, SAN FRANCISCO, CA NOTICE IS HEREBY GIVEN THAT the Land Use and Transportation Committee will hold a public hearing to consider the following proposals and said public hearing will be held as follows, at which time all interested parties may attend and be heard: File No. 170930.
-Ordinance amending the General Plan to revise Maps 4 and 5 of the Urban Design Element to refer to the Pier 70 Mixed-Urban Design Element to refer to the Pier 70 Mixed-Use Project Special Use District; adopting findings under the California Code, Section 340; and making findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1.
-File No. 170864, Ordinance amending the Planning Code and the Zoning Map to add the Pier 70 Special Use District; making findings under the California Environmental Guality Act, and Planning Code, Section 101.1.
-File No. 170864, Ordinance amending the Planning Code and the Zoning Map to add the Pier 70 Special Use District; making findings under the California Environmental Guality Act, and Planning Code, Section 101.1, and Planning Code, Section 1032.
-NOTICE OF PUBLIC COMMITTEE THURSDAY, OCTOBER 19, 2017 - 1:100 PM CITY HALL, LEGISLATIVE CHAMBER, ROOM 250 ID R. CARLTON B. GOODLETT PLACE, SAN FRANCISCO, CA NOTICE IS HEREBY GIVEN THAT THE BUDGET and Finance Committee will hold a public hearing will be public he acres of real property located in the southeast portion of the larger area known as
+NOTICE OF PUBLIC HEARING BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRANCISCO LAND USE AND TRANSPORTATION COMMITTEE MONDAY, OCTOBER 16, 2017-1:30 PM CITY HALL, LEGISLATIVE CHAMBER, ROOM 250 1 DR. CARLTON B. GOODLETT PLACE, SAN FRANCISCO, CANOTICE IS HEREBY GIVEN THAT the Land Use and Transportation Committee will hold a public hearing to consider the following proposals and said public hearing will be held as follows, at which time all interested parties may attend and be heard: File No. 170930.
+Ordinance amending the General Plan to revise Maps 4 and 5 of the Urban Design Element to refer to the Pier 70 Mixed-Use Project Special Use District, adopting findings under the California Environmental Quality.
+Act, and Planning Code, Section 301.1, File No. 170864.
+Ordinance amending the Planning Code, Section 101.1, File No. 170864.
+Ordinance amending the Planning Code, Section 101.1, File No. 170864.
+Ordinance amending the Planning Code, Section 302.
+NOTICE OF PUBLIC HEARING BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRANCISCO, CANOTICE IS HEREBY GIVEN THAT THE Budget The Committee will hold a public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consider the following proposal- and said public hearing to consi

-Seawall Lot 349 or Pier 70; and bounded generally by Illinois Street on the west, 22nd Street on the west, 22nd Street on the west, 22nd Street on the south, and San Francisco Bay on the north and east; walving certain provisions of the Administrative Code, Planning Code, and adopting findings under the California Environmental Quality Act, public trust findings, and findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1(b).
+Seawall Lot 349 or Pier 70; and bounded generally by Illinois Street on the west, 22nd Street on the west, and San Francisco Bay on the north and east, waiving certain provisions of the Administrative Code, Planning Code, and Subdivision Code; and Planning Code, and subdivision Code; and adopting findings under the California Environmental Cuality Act, public trust findings, and findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1(b).
 In accordance with Administrative Code, Section 67.7-1, persons who are unable to attend the hearings on these matters may submit written comments to the City prior to the time the hearings begin.
 These comments will be made part of the official public record on these matters, and shall be brought to the attention of the members of the Committee.
-Written comments should be addressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Carlton B. Goodlett Place, Room 244, San Francisco, CA 94102.
-Information relating to these matters is available in the Board.
-Agenda information relating to these matters will be available for public review on Friday, October 13, 2017. - Angela Calvillo, Clerk of the Board.
+Written comments should be addressed to Angela Calvillo, Clerk of the Board, City Hall, 1 Dr. Carlton B. Goodlett Space.
+Clerk of the Board, City Hall,

+1 Dr. Carlton B. Goodlett

+Place, Room 244, San

+Francisco, CA 94102.

+Information relating to these

+matters is available in the

+Office of the Clerk of the

+Board, Agenda information

+relating to these matters will

+be available for public review

+on Friday, October 13, 2017.

+Angela Calvillo, Clerk of the

+Board.